-• Bonds: 65%.
+Bonds: 65%.

-Up to 20% of the bonds we invest in can be rated higher risk by external ratings agencies but the majority are rated as 'investment grade'.
+Up to 20% of the bonds we invest in can be rated as being higher risk by external bond ratings agencies but the majority are rated as being lower risk (referred to as 'investment grade').

 - Shares: 20% in 40-100 companies listed on major stock exchanges around the world. - Cash or Alternatives: 15%